MobilePayDev/MobilePay-TransactionReporting-API/README.md

 For help on doing this, please see the [guide here](ClientCertificate.MD).
 Only the Sandbox certificate is needed for now, there's no need to create a production one at this time.
 Once you have created the certificate, you can move onto the next step and send us an email containing both items.

 #### Email us the certificate and public key
-When you have completed the step above, send an email to help@mobilepay.dk using the template below with a zip containing both the certificate and the public key.
+When you have completed the step above, send an email to developer@mobilepay.dk using the template below with a zip containing both the certificate and the public key.
+Please zip it, as our e-mail server is quire sensitive.

 This email should also contain the **client id** from the API gateway step above.
 We don't want the client secret, that should be kept somewhere safe and not shared.